zhangle1987/codex-to-im/README.md

 The channel pages also expose a “Use Markdown for bridge feedback” switch:
 - enabled by default for Feishu
 - disabled by default for WeChat
-- only affects bridge-generated feedback such as `/h`, `/status`, and `/threads`
+- affects text sent through the bridge, including normal replies, shared-thread mirror messages, and system feedback such as `/h`, `/status`, and `/threads`
-- does not affect raw Codex replies

 ## Update